You are here

-The subject you choose can literally be anything in the world but to start off think about the following:
+The subject you choose to talk about can literally be anything in the world but to start off try one of the following:

 Chewing the fat!